BoGGoG/SYMBA-Prefix/sympy-prefix/README.md

 Recently in Machine Learning there has been a seminal paper on [Deep Learning for Symbolic Mathematics](https://arxiv.org/abs/1912.01412) where the authors show that with neural networks they can symbolically solve tasks like integration and differential equations.
+There, the authors are using prefix notation to encode the expressions.
 Specifically, this package was written for my Google Summer of Code (GSoC) project on [SYMBA](https://arxiv.org/abs/2206.08901).
 I have been working to extend the model to use prefix notation.